feathery-org/slate/source/index.html.md

-logo | URL                                         | A URL to the logo to display in this workspace brand_url | URL                                         | A link to the brand website brand_name | String                                      | The name of the white label brand accounts | {id: string; email: string; role: string}[] | A list of accounts in this workspace
+logo | URL                                         | A URL to the logo to display in this workspace brand_url | URL                                         | A link to the brand website brand_name | String                                      | The name of the white label brand brand_primary_color | Hex Color | 6-digit hex code of the primary color of the brand brand_secondary_color | Hex Color | 6-digit hex code of the secondary color of the brand metadata | Object | Key-value pairs of arbitrary metadata to configure and identify this workspace accounts | {id: string; email: string; role: string}[] | A list of accounts in this workspace

 ## Create a Workspace